 The settlements in the Newfoundland colony trace their origins back long before any of the other settlements listed here.
 As early as the 1520s, the settlement of St. John’s, Newfoundland showed up on maps as a seasonal fishing village.
 By 1583 Sir Humphrey Gilbert officially claimed the settlement as England’s first overseas colonial possession.

 The village maintained seasonal occupancy for nearly a century due to royal decree.
 The West Country fishing industry in England did not want the additional competition and did everything in their power to thwart permanent occupancy in the colony.

 Despite their efforts, Englishmen permanently settled St. John’s by the 1620s and it continued to be a successful venture.
-The fishing industry was the lifeblood of the colony, and the settlement’s population would always swell in the summer months with an influx of merchants and ships.
+The fishing industry was the lifeblood of the colony as the colonists exploited the largest fishery in the world.3 The settlement’s population always swelled in the summer months with an influx of merchants and ships.

 There were several other settlements that were founded in Newfoundland around this time period.
 These include Cuper’s Cove (1610), Bristol’s Hope (1618), Ferryland (1621), and South Falkland (1623).

 None of these settlements had the staying power of St. John’s, with all abandoned (or virtually abandoned) within a few decades, or destroyed through war (Ferryland).

 Though Newfoundland never gained the notoriety or relative success of the American colonies, historians note its strategic location and contributions towards English colonial dominance.

 A few years after the Plymouth Colony had its start, a group of colonists founded a settlement in 1626 which would eventually become known as Salem.
 The settlers involved were actually the remnants of a failed Cape Ann settlement that began a few years earlier in 1623 near present day Gloucester.